ApiTheory/httpsql/examples/README.md

 # httpsql samples

 This folder has a number of examples that can help provide a feel for httpsql.
+There is a folder for both Postgres and Sqlite.
+Each uses the same examples and shows how the same API calls can be sent to different databases.

-## Setup
+## Postgres Setup

 Each file expects the following environment variable to be set in order to connect to your postgres database: